zevbo/VirtualRobotMania/manias/dodgeball-world/README.md

 (there is a little randomness in the starting y position)

 ## Past functions

-You should remember most of these from previous manias!

 - `(set-motors! n1 n2)` sets the force being put into each side of the robot.
 1 is the max, and -1 is the min for each side